maryam-ebrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 12: counts the number of directories and sub-directories in the current dir	 ectory task 13: displays the 10 newest files in the current directory task 14: takes a list of words as input and prints only words that appear exactl	 y once
+task 12: counts the number of directories and sub-directories in the current dir	 ectory task 13: displays the 10 newest files in the current directory task 14: takes a list of words as input and prints only words that appear exactl	 y once task 15: Display lines containing the pattern “root” from the file /etc/passwd